AlexH192/k3s-cluster/README.md

   * `hardware-upgrades.md`: List of hardware upgrades made to each machine in the cluster.
   * `troubleshooting.md`: Documentation on every issue encountered and how these issues were solved.

-* `/photos` contains pictures of the design and setup processes.
+* `/photos` contains pictures of the hardware and setup processes.

 * `/setup` contains documentation on how each part of the system was set up, step-by-step.